keriganmarketing/powerboostac/wp-content/plugins/wp-multi-step-checkout/readme.txt

 = The login form isn't showing in the wizard =
 Please check the 'Display returning customer login reminder on the "Checkout" page' option found on the WP Admin -> WooCommerce -> Settings -> Accounts page

+= Is the plugin GDPR compatible? =
+The plugin doesn't add any cookies and it doesn't modify/add/delete any of the form fields.
+It simply reorganizes the checkout form into steps.

 == Screenshots ==

 1. Login form